Eric-Chung-0511/Learning-Record/Certificates/README.md

 ## MySQL：
 * Through this MySQL course, I deepened my understanding of SQL, expanded my knowledge including foundational queries and advanced features like window functions, CTEs, and subqueries.

 * This exploration significantly enhanced my understanding of database operations and data retrieval, equipping me with the skills necessary for tackling complex data analysis.
-My growing proficiency lays a solid analytical foundation, improving my ability to extract insights from extensive datasets.

 ## NLP with Python：
 * The course has improved my understanding of text analysis using regular expressions for pattern searching and Spacy for efficient tokenization.